Albert0i/RedisVectorSearch/README.md

 ![alt Distance metric](img/DistanceMetric.JPG)

+> The above metrics calculate distance between two vectors, where the smaller the value is, the closer the two vectors are in the vector space.

 - **Euclidean Distance (L2 norm)** calculates the linear distance between two points within a multi-dimensional space.
 Lower values indicate closer proximity, and hence higher similarity.
 For illustration purposes, let's assess `product 1 `and `product 2` from the earlier ecommerce dataset and determine the `Euclidean Distance` considering all features.
 ![alt Euclidean distance](img/EuclideanDistance.webp)